Auto stop tutorial

-As an example, consider a 15% loss percentage on a 10x leveraged trade.
-To allow the 15% loss, the price needs to fluctuate only 1.5% (15 divided by 10).
+For example, let's consider a 15% loss percentage on a 10x leveraged trade.
+To allow for the 15% loss, the price needs to fluctuate only 1.5% (15 divided by 10).

-In addition, it's important to note that there is a minimum percentage limit of 0.25%, that is, if the necessary price fluctuation is 0.1%, it will automatically be replaced by the minimum of 0.25%.
+- Minimum Percentage Limit: It's important to note that there is a minimum percentage limit of 0.25% for the stop-loss.
+If the necessary price fluctuation for the configured loss percentage is below this minimum limit, it will automatically be replaced by a minimum of 0.25%.

 For instance, if the necessary price fluctuation for a trade is only 0.1%, it will be replaced by a minimum of 0.25% to ensure a reasonable level of protection.